Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 Bottom line

-The era of "just use Opus for everything" is over — Sonnet 5 matches it on most knowledge work at a fraction of the cost.
+The era of "just use Opus for everything" is over — Sonnet 5 matches the Opus tier on most knowledge work at a fraction of the cost.
 Pick the model for the task, not the task for the model.

-For the deeper dive on the top of the lineup, see our Claude Fable 5 explainer and the Claude Sonnet 5 launch write-up.
+For the deeper dives, see our Claude Opus 5 write-up, Claude Fable 5 explainer, and the Claude Sonnet 5 launch write-up.
 For Claude vs ChatGPT, see our profession-specific comparison hub.

 This article cites model specifications as published in Anthropic's model documentation and pricing as published at claude.com/pricing as of July 2026.
 Anthropic updates model availability, capabilities, and pricing frequently.
 Verify current state before procurement or integration decisions.